Johnny Braff’s legacy lives on through his music - Guyana Chronicle

 Minister of Social Cohesion, with Responsibility for Culture, Youth and Sport, Dr. George Norton, has also joined in extending condolences to Braithwaite’s relatives and friends.

-Popular local venues for Braithwaite’s concerts in the 60s and 70s included Queens College and the Astor and Empire Cinemas (all now out of existence).
+Popular local venues for Braithwaite’s concerts in the 60s and 70s included Queens College and the Astor and Empire Cinemas.

-In an interview with this publication recently, Braithwaite had sad that he was proud of the fact that when he did a show in Barbados, he was the only singer to have a motorcade meet him at the airport there.
+In an interview with this publication recently, Braithwaite had said that he was proud of the fact that when he did a show in Barbados, he was the only singer to have a motorcade meet him at the airport there.
 He has also performed in Europe and North America.

 Braithwaite, who was born in Station Street, Kitty, had saved some of his mementoes, and had an album full of fliers showing his performances in places such the Madison Square Garden in Manhattan, and foreign newspaper articles singing his praises.